One of the most loved seiyuu, variety hosts and solo artists in Japan, Kenichi Suzumura, is the target for this Seiyuu Digest.

-Hikaru Hitachiin on the other side is one half of the Hitachiin twins and the eldest.
+Hikaru Hitachiin on the other side is one-half of the Hitachiin twins and the eldest.

 He displays a rather childish personality when handling and leading with others which leads to several instances in the series in which he’s running away from his problems or acting over possessive towards others.

-Embracing these three unique characters (and more), Suzumura was able to solidify his stance in the seiyuu business, turning into the go-to guy whenever some anime producer had in hands a character with characteristics similar with those and 9 out 10 times, he was chosen for the role.
+Embracing these three unique characters (and more), Suzumura was able to solidify his stance in the seiyuu business, turning into the go-to guy whenever some anime producer had in hands a character with characteristics similar to those and 9 out 10 times, he was chosen for the role.

 2007 – 2011

 After all the success he got from playing roles in some of the most famous anime franchises in Japan, Suzumura was ready for more, not only to show that all the trust he’d got from the various anime producers and studios in Japan was deserved but also to gift his fans with more exciting and engaging performances.

 2008 was the first time Suzumura was awarded at the Seiyuu Awards.
 Against all odds, he managed to snatch not one, but two awards in this edition: “Synergy Award” (alongside Toshihiko Seki, Masaki Terasoma, and Koji Yusa) and “Best Radio Personality“.